Learn about rowing in Canada and identify the type of rowing that is best for you.

-Many individuals start rowing because it is low-impact, has low risk of concussion, and because it offers excellent calorie-burning and cardiovascular benefits.
+Many individuals start rowing because it is low-impact, has low risk of concussion, and offers excellent calorie-burning and cardiovascular benefits.
 As a late-entry sport, rowing provides a rare opportunity for adolescents and adults to enter a new sport along with other individuals who are also trying it for the first time.

 If you are new to rowing, visit the Find A Club section to locate the club nearest to you that is offering a Learn to Row Program.